 Social Security Disability Insurance (SSDI): Applying, Qualifying & Average Monthly Payments

 Before you start the Nebraska disability application process, it’s helpful to know how these programs work.
 You don’t want to waste time filing a claim if you cannot meet the program’s key eligibility requirements.
-Read the questions below to ensure the SSA won’t automatically reject your SSDI benefits claim before you apply.
-On average, Nebraska disability judges approved 54% of SSDI claims in October 2021.
+Read the questions below to ensure the SSA won’t automatically reject your claim before you apply.
+On average, Nebraska disability judges approved 47% of SSDI claims in January 2023.

 1. Who’s Eligible to Apply for SSDI?